paycoreio/docs/docs/connectors/forta/index.md

 ![Connect](images/provider-account.png)

+Enter credentials:

-Enter your API key and choose currencies.
+* API key
+* API URL

+Choose currencies according to available currencies for your Forta account and check details of the connection with your {{custom.company_name}} account manager.

 !!! success
     You have connected **Forta** provider account!